Dypsis lutescens aka Areca Palm

 Common names

-Areca Palm, Golden Palm
+Areca Palm, Golden Palm, Yellow Butterfly Palm

-How to care for Areca Palm
+How difficult is it to take care of Areca Palm

 Areca Palm demands precise care and specific environmental conditions, making it suitable for experienced plant enthusiasts seeking a rewarding challenge.